 - Major commercial development continued in the SR38/US84 corridor resulting in transportation impacts analysis and review for each proposed project.
-These projects were reviewed against past studies and the MTP to align intersections were possible and cause the new public infrastructure to meet standards. - Additional projects were reviewed to ensure compliance with the requirements of the MTP.
+These projects were reviewed against past studies and the MTP to align intersections were possible and cause the new public infrastructure to meet standards. - Monitored development pressures on SR 119 / SR 196 / EG Miles Parkway and provided input to Planning Commission engineering team to mitigate impacts.

-- Performed transportation impacts analysis for each zoning action was expanded to include multimodal infrastructure such as transit, bicycle and pedestrian accessibility. - Maintained records for all new land development permits and certificates of occupancy for use in SE data development and performance-based planning efforts. - Supported LCPC efforts to update zoning and development codes to include requirements for traffic impact analysis and mitigation measures.
+- Additional projects were reviewed to ensure compliance with the requirements of the MTP. - Performed transportation impacts analysis for each zoning action was expanded to include multimodal infrastructure such as transit, bicycle and pedestrian accessibility. - Maintained records for all new land development permits and certificates of occupancy for use in SE data development and performance-based planning efforts. - Supported LCPC efforts to update zoning and development codes to include requirements for traffic impact analysis and mitigation measures.